Skip to main content

 Report forthcoming

-The COVID-19 pandemic and response measures have led to behavioral changes, which can cause a shift in unintentional injury incidents.
+The COVID-19 pandemic and response measures have led to behavioural changes, which can cause a shift in unintentional injury incidents.
 This primarily includes injuries and injury-related deaths that occur at home, or in recreational, transportation, workplace settings.

 Report forthcoming